All Practice Areas

 Should I accept the insurance company's first settlement offer?+

-What if the at-fault driver doesn't have insurance?+
+What if the at-fault driver doesn't have insurance or doesn't have enough coverage?+

-How much does it cost to hire Bowers Legal Group?+
+How much does it cost to hire Bowers Legal Group for a car accident case?+

 Nothing upfront.
-We work on a contingency fee basis, meaning we only get paid if we recover compensation for you.
+We handle all car accident cases on a contingency fee basis — you pay no attorney fees unless we recover compensation for you.
 There are no hourly fees and no out-of-pocket costs to get started.
+Our fee is a percentage of the final settlement or verdict, which means our interests are completely aligned with yours: we only get paid when you do.